 - Order is not in Awaiting Shipment

 Automation rules run on orders at the time of an order being imported into the Awaiting Shipment status.
 If an order imports into On-Hold or Awaiting Payment, for example, the automation processes have not yet run on the order.
-And the automation processes will run once you click Mark As Paid or Restore (depending on the order status.
+The automation processes will run once you click Mark As Paid or Restore (depending on the order status).